looeee/modular-three-boilerplate/README.md

 npm install
 ```

-View index.html in your browser - it should show a falling wooden cube if everything is working.
+View index.html in your browser - it should show an empty light purple screen if everything is working.

 Run the default **Gulp** task to watch for changes to code in the src and scss folders and start the Livereload server: